heyitsaamir/FIDO/README.md

 ```
 unmap r
 ```
-Open the extension options and include it.
-It's used for playback recording.
+Open the extension options and exclude it.
+It refreshes the browser if the agent types in `r`, which is not what we want.